hangtwenty/presswork/README.md

 presswork persists the Markov model using pickle, dumping a dictionary.
 (A tree structure of probabilities and functions, that can easily be reloaded/unpickled to train the model on more data, later).
 This entails that you have to use the same version of python to store the data and to restore the data, as pickle is one of those things that have changed from python2 to python3.

+If you're just generating text for fun, I recommend using the little **web app** (instructions below).

+Note, it is not optimized for outputting well-formatted text without human intervention.
+It leaves spaces around punctuation for example, assuming you'll come back and edit the text before doing something with it.

 setup
 =====

 To install and use,

 * Grab the GitHub repository.
 (I feel this code is not utilitarian enough to put it on PyPI) `cd` into the directory.
 * Run script to download required [NLTK](http://www.nltk.org/) corpora: `python ./scripts/download_corpora.py`
 * Install `presswork`: `pip install .`
 * Use from code or via thin web application:
     * From code: `import presswork` and do your thing - see usage example above
-        * Web application: `python server/app.py` or for another port like 8080, `python server/app.py 8080`
+    * web application, see below

 web application
 ===============

-Notes:
+    $ python flask_app/app.py

+Or pick a different port:

+    $ python flask_app/app.py 8080

+Note that ...

 * Suitable only for local usage, don't deploy it anywhere.
 * As currently written, it doesn't use a database, so each text submission is a clean slate.